On the Fragility of Contribution Score Computation in Federated Learning: Threat models, attacks, and system formalization

 \subsubsection{Architectural Sensitivity}

-In our first scenario, we consider a FL setting with a \emph{honest-but-curious} server: it executes the training protocol exactly as specified but may attempt to learn additional information from aggregated values.
-In the meantime, most clients are considered \emph{honest}, while some may be \emph{malicious}.
-Hence the need for robust aggregation.
+In our first scenario, we consider an FL setting with an \emph{honest-but-curious} server: it executes the training protocol exactly as specified but may attempt to learn additional information from aggregated values.
+In the meantime, most clients are considered \emph{honest}, while some may be \emph{malicious}; therefore, robust aggregation is required.
 Our objective is to analyze how the server's choice of aggregation algorithm systematically alters the distribution of the final scores, even when only benign clients are present.